SeanCPatrick/Doomsday_Calculator/README.md

 ## Shortcomings and Challenges

-Personally, there were two challenges with creating this program, regarding the limited range of years this method could be applied to, and the input method for the user.
+Personally, there was just one challenge with creating this program, regarding the input method for the user.

-Keeping in mind that the Gregorian calendar repeats itself every 400 years, I wanted to make it so that the user could get a day of the week for any date from year 0 to the year 9999.
-My initial solve was to code it like so:

->if fullyear[:2] % 4 == 2
->>counter += 5

->elif fullyear[:2] % 4 == 3
->>counter += 3

->elif fullyear[:2] % 4 == 0
->>counter += 2

->elif fullyear[:2] % 4 == 1
->>counter += 0

-This would have replaced the code I wrote in lines 9 through 19, which is for determining the century code of the date input by the user.
-However, Python would not allow this because of a catch 22: the code "[:2]", in my novice understanding, can only be applied to strings, while the code "% 4" can only be applied to integers.

-Another challenge I had was determining the best input method for the user.
-There was a point where I wanted the date to be one string, then split it into a list separated by slashes or dashes, and pop each item in the list to each be their own objects, but I ultimately decided this was the simpler and more elegant solution.
-Besides, slash, dash, or enter, it's the same number of keystrokes regardless.
+There was a point where I wanted the date to be one string, split it into a list separated by slashes or dashes, and then pop each item in the list as their own separate objects, but I ultimately decided the current version was the simpler and more elegant solution.
+Besides, slash, dash, or enter, it's the same number of keystrokes.

 For more information on how to do the Doomsday method, I liked [this video](https://youtu.be/714LTMNJy5M) a lot.
 If you want to get into the exact details of the math, along with some helpful mnemonics, [the Wikipedia article for the Doomsday Method](https://en.wikipedia.org/wiki/Doomsday_rule) does a great job of that.